 - A 27-year old should hold ~27% of net investments in bonds.

 - Mutual funds buy securities (equities, bonds or could be hybrid).

-- Fund of funds buy other mutual funds (famous fund of fund is Vanguard lifestrategy funds).
+- Fund of funds buys other mutual funds.
+Famous fund of the funds is Vanguard life strategy funds.

 - Mutual funds are priced at the end of the day (based on the value of equities/bonds they hold).